There are many project management tools out there – so many, in fact, they may even outnumber the potential projects in which they could be used.

 Work that cannot be started or completed for some reason (described as a comment).

-The lists above are sufficient for the majority of our projects, but we adapt our project management slightly for each project.
+The lists above are sufficient for the majority of our projects, but we adapt our boards slightly for each project.
 The following lists are among the most frequently used:

 - Next iteration